Kelly Gale Leaves Little To Imagination In Skimpy Black Bikini

 “The power of the beautiful Kelly,” a fourth individual proclaimed, surrounding their compliment with a string of heart-eyes emoji.

-In recent news, the Sports Illustrated Swimsuit covergirl described one of her shoots with photographer Cameron Hammond as “one of the most special” of her 13-year modeling career, as reported by The Inquisitr.
+Recently, the Sports Illustrated Swimsuit cover girl described one of her shoots with photographer Cameron Hammond as “one of the most special” of her 13-year modeling career, as reported by The Inquisitr.
 In that post, Kelly rocked another black bikini as she enjoyed a plate of fruit.